phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_with_dockerfile.rst

    (**qcom-6.6.65-qli.1.4-ver.1.0_22.04**).
 Use this Docker image to create the container environment and run the Yocto build.

-   **Dockertag**: Use lowercase letters for the release folder followed by the Dockerfile OS version to identify the release build with the Dockerfile.
+   **Dockertag**: Use lowercase letters for the release folder followed by the Dockerfile OS version, to identify the release build with the Dockerfile.
 Docker doesn't allow uppercase letters in the Dockertag.

    .. note::
       To troubleshoot Docker issues, see :ref:`Troubleshoot Docker <troubleshoot_docker>`.